sphericalcylinder/MetalCompute/docs/mainpage.md

 std::vector<std::vector<float>> texturedata = mytexture.getData();
 ```

 <br />

 #### 3D Textures

-To create a MTLCompute::Texture3D, you specify a gpu, width, height, depth, and MTLCompute::TextureType option.
+To create a MTLCompute::Texture3D, you specify a gpu, width, height, and depth.

 To create a MTLCompute::Texture that holds 1000 floats (10x10x10):